DrafaKiller/TokenParser-dart/README.md

 When tokenizing, if the input doesn't match any lexeme, it will throw a `LexicalSyntaxError` error.

-This error displays the position of the error, and the lexemes that were expected to match the input.
+This error displays the position of the error and the lexemes that were expected to match the input.
 Additionally, it will display the list of the lexemes that were traversed, as the path to the error.

 This error will skip any lexeme that is not named.

-### Analysing the Token Tree
+### Analyzing the Token Tree

 You may use this token to analyze the resulting tree.
 Using the `.get({ Lexeme? lexeme, String? name })` method will get all the tokens that match the lexeme or name.